- What are direct payments?

 - Paying your staffs wages and making sure they pay the correct tax and National Insurance

 - Keeping financial records and making returns to the council as requested

 At first sight, these responsibilities may seem a little daunting.
 Don’t worry!
-A payroll provider can provide you with support for all these tasks.
+There are companies which can help you: